 - Sometimes, we just don’t know.

-Are one of those who needs to dominate a conversation?
+Are you one of those who needs to dominate a conversation?
 Do you jump in and interrupt or block other’s attempts to talk?
-If these are habits you need to break, you have to W.A.I.T.
+If these are habits you need to break, you need to W.A.I.T.

 Ask yourself, “Why Am I Talking?”

 To be a better listener, eliminate these bad habits: